fhansmann/personal-website-v3/content/resume/index.md

 ## 2019

-🤖 Took up coding towards the end of the year with the goal to pivot my career to web development <br />
+🤖 Took up coding at the end of the year with the goal to pivot my career to web development <br />
 📈 Worked mostly on two large online pharmacy acquisitions for a key client

 ## 2018